 Each year, IAALS recognizes individuals and groups who exemplify the spirit of innovation and leadership that we champion as we work toward building a legal system that is accessible, fair, reliable, and accountable.
-At this time, we are planning to hold this annual gala event in person—we look forward to seeing you in Denver!

 This year, IAALS is proud to give the Rebuilding Justice Award to Utah Supreme Court Justice Deno Himonas and Utah attorney John Lund in recognition of their efforts in founding Utah’s Office of Legal Services Innovation.
 The office provides a safe environment for nontraditional legal service providers to forge the future of law in Utah’s groundbreaking legal regulatory sandbox, the data from which will be evaluated by IAALS as part of our Unlocking Legal Regulation project.
 With over twenty proposals already approved, including online legal document preparation and criminal expungement assistance, the Office of Legal Services Innovation is poised to help more people of all backgrounds get the legal help they need—and it would not have been possible without Justice Himonas and Lund’s tireless work to make it happen.